nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24490](https://jira.nuxeo.com/browse/NXP-24490) and [NXP-24748](https://jira.nuxeo.com/browse/NXP-24748).

-### ARender Connector and Document, Image, Video Annotations {{since '10.2'}}
+### Document, Image, Video Annotations with ARender Connector {{since '10.2'}}

 A first implementation of the ARender SPI bridge has been done so as to be able to preview content stored in Nuxeo using the [Arender previewer](https://arender.io/).
 It allows to preview and annotate content, may it be an office file, an image or a video.
 A first integration to Web UI is done in the addon, the Arender previewer appears in a new "annotations" tab.
+Also, comments made for a given annotation are synced with Nuxeo Comments.
 Deeper integration will be done in the future.
-Also, comments made for a given annotation are synced with Nuxeo Comments.
+The connector also exposes an operation for getting an URL that will open a diff view of binary content (`Document.ARenderGetDiffUrl`).
 A package is available on the marketplace.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24104](https://jira.nuxeo.com/browse/NXP-24104) and [NXP-24724](https://jira.nuxeo.com/browse/NXP-24724).
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24104](https://jira.nuxeo.com/browse/NXP-24104),[NXP-24724](https://jira.nuxeo.com/browse/NXP-24724) and [NXP-25071](https://jira.nuxeo.com/browse/NXP-25071).

 ### MS Office 356 Integration: WOPI Implementation